-Most people go into shock when the weather changes from hot to cold, but that’s only one of the changes the Shick family has gotten used to.
-They’ve lived in California, Michigan, Georgia, Washington, Germany, Louisiana, Alaska, Florida, and are currently planning their next PCS move to North Carolina this summer.
+Most people go into shock when the weather changes from hot to cold, but that’s only one of the changes the Shick family, especially mom Amy Shick, has gotten used to.
+They’ve lived in California, Michigan, Georgia, Washington, Germany, Louisiana, Alaska, Florida and underwent a recent Permanent Change of Station move to North Carolina last summer.

-Army Major Jason Shick and his wife, Amy, have three children: Maddie (16), Brady (13), and Riley (10).
+Army Maj.
+Jason Shick and his wife, Amy, have three children: Maddie, 16; Brady, 13; and Riley, 10.
 Amy says that they should probably win an award for changing schools more than any other kids in the country.
-Maddie has attended 10 different schools, Brady has attended six, and Riley has attended four.
+Maddie has attended 10 different schools, Brady has attended six and Riley has attended four.
 Fortunately, they’ve also all been able to play competitive hockey at an elite level throughout all of these moves.
 Over the years, the Shick family learned the importance of making the most out of their PCS moves.

 Focus on the journey of a PCS move, not the destination

 One thing that the Shicks have mastered is the art of the PCS road trip.
 Of course, they’ve had plenty of experience.
-The Shicks like to make their PCS move a vacation of its own, which ultimately makes a would-be stressful experience a lot of fun.
-When the Shicks moved from Ft.
-Benning in Georgia to Ft.
-Wainwright in Alaska, they went on a five-week road trip which allowed them to really experience the United States.
+The Shicks like to make their PCS move a vacation of its own, which ultimately makes a would be stressful experience a lot of fun.
+When the Shicks moved from Fort Benning, Georgia, to Fort Wainwright, Alaska, they went on a five-week road trip that allowed them to fully experience the United States.

-Amy Shick explains, “It’s such a blessing to drive across the country.”
-She also advises everyone to “get off the freeways and take your time to really make an adventure out of it.”
+Amy Shick explained, “It’s such a blessing to drive across the country.”
+She also advised everyone to “get off the freeways and take your time to really make an adventure out of it.”

-“We like to allot time for spur of the moment plans with our loved ones,” Amy explains.
+“We like to allot time for spur of the moment plans with our loved ones,” Amy Shick explained.
 The Shicks don’t like to think of moving as a chore, but rather an exciting adventure.
-In fact, they’re even taking a detour to Hawaii this summer during their PCS move to Ft.
-Bragg for Amy’s family reunion.
+In fact, they’re even took a detour to Hawaii last summer during their PCS move to Fort Bragg for a family reunion.

 Tips for adjusting to a new area

-Often, kids (and parents) get overwhelmed by the prospect of transitioning to a new area.
+Often, kids and parents get overwhelmed by the prospect of transitioning to a new area.
 The Shicks have advice for the whole family.
-When it comes to transitioning into a new school, Amy explains, “Each kid is so different, so I think taking each kid into account is so important.”
+When it comes to transitioning into a new school, Amy Shick explained, “Each kid is so different, so I think taking each kid into account is so important.”

 For example, she explains that all three of her kids are extroverts, but each one has a different approach for making friends in a new school.
 She says that Maddie makes friends very quickly, while Brady watches for a few weeks before choosing who he wants to be friends with, and “Riley just shows up and crowns herself queen.”

-As a parent, Amy explains that she researches schools a lot beforehand and shows the kids things at their school to get excited about.
+As a parent, Amy Shick explains that she researches schools a lot beforehand and shows the kids things at their school to get excited about.
 Hockey is one of the activities that really helps the Shicks adjust to a new area.
 Amy says that they’re extremely fortunate to have had hockey in each of their locations over the years considering that hockey isn’t the most popular sport — especially in certain states.
-Even Jason played hockey for Army Alaska at Ft.
-Wainwright.
-Now he plays on a men’s team in Tampa and helps coach the kids’ youth hockey teams.
+Even Jason played hockey for Army Alaska at Fort Wainwright.
+He went on to play on a men’s team in Tampa and helped coach the kids’ youth hockey teams.

-In fact, Riley’s best friend from Alaska is also PCSing to Ft.
-Bragg this summer, so she can’t wait to be reunited with her.
+In fact, Riley’s best friend from Alaska also moved to Fort Bragg last summer, and she was excited to be reunited with her.